Scripter17/JREP/README.md

                         If a directory name matches all supplied regexes, enter it.
 Otherwise continue --dir-name-anti-regex DIR_NAME_ANTI_REGEX [DIR_NAME_ANTI_REGEX ...]
-                        --dir-name-regex but ignore directories that match any of the supplies regexes --dir-name-ignore-regex DIR_NAME_IGNORE_REGEX [DIR_NAME_IGNORE_REGEX ...]
+                        Like --dir-name-regex but excludes directories that
+                        match any of the supplied regexes --dir-name-ignore-regex DIR_NAME_IGNORE_REGEX [DIR_NAME_IGNORE_REGEX ...]
-                        --dir-name-anti-regex but doesn't contribute to
+                        Like --dir-name-anti-regex but doesn't contribute to
                         --count total-failed-dirs
-  --full-dir-name-regex FULL_DIR_NAME_REGEX [FULL_DIR_NAME_REGEX ...]
+  --dir-full-name-regex DIR_FULL_NAME_REGEX [DIR_FULL_NAME_REGEX ...]
-                        --dir-name-regex but applied to full directory paths --full-dir-name-anti-regex FULL_DIR_NAME_ANTI_REGEX [FULL_DIR_NAME_ANTI_REGEX ...]
+                        Like --dir-name-regex but for absolute directory paths (C:/xyz instead of xyz) --dir-full-name-anti-regex DIR_FULL_NAME_ANTI_REGEX [DIR_FULL_NAME_ANTI_REGEX ...]
-                        --dir-name-anti-regex but applied to full directory
+                        Like --dir-name-anti-regex but applied to full
-                        paths
+                        directory paths
-  --full-dir-name-ignore-regex FULL_DIR_NAME_IGNORE_REGEX [FULL_DIR_NAME_IGNORE_REGEX ...]
+  --dir-full-name-ignore-regex DIR_FULL_NAME_IGNORE_REGEX [DIR_FULL_NAME_IGNORE_REGEX ...]
-                        --full-dir-name-anti-regex but doesn't contribute to
+                        Like --dir-full-name-anti-regex but doesn't contribute
-                        --count total-failed-dirs
+                        to --count total-failed-dirs
   --file-regex FILE_REGEX [FILE_REGEX ...]
                         Regexes to test file contents for --file-anti-regex FILE_ANTI_REGEX [FILE_ANTI_REGEX ...]
-                        Like --file-regex but excludes files that match --match-regex MATCH_REGEX [MATCH_REGEX ...]
+                        Like --file-regex but excludes files that match of the supplied regexes --file-ignore-regex FILE_IGNORE_REGEX [FILE_IGNORE_REGEX ...]
+                        Like --file-anti-regex but doesn't contribute to
+                        --count *-failed-files
+  --match-regex MATCH_REGEX [MATCH_REGEX ...]
                         Basically applies str.split("*") to the list of --match-regex.
 If a match matches all regexes in the